talkpython/100daysofcode-with-python-course/days/07-09-data-structures/README.md

 ## Day N+2: Your Turn!

-Create a script that imports the data structures contained in the following script file in our Repo:
+Create a script that imports the US States data structures contained in the following script file in our Repo:

-Perform the following tasks on the data structures:
+Perform the following tasks on the list and dict without looking at their contents first!
+Hint: Dicts are unsorted.

 - Print out the 10th item in each.

-- Print out the 18th key in the dictionary.
+- Print out the 45th key in the dictionary.

 - Print out the 27th value in the dictionary.